 PCL injury in women

 The most common mechanism of injury is when a force hits the front of the tibia, forcing the tibia backward and tearing the PCL.
-Often, a torn PCL is referred to as ‘dashboard’ injuries in reference to car collisions when the knee hits the dashboard directly.
-Also, in sports, we see a PCL tear when athletes fall directly on the front of the knee.
-Other mechanisms include sudden bending of the knee, causing the knee to hyperflex.
+Often, a torn PCL is referred to as a ‘dashboard’ injury in reference to car collisions when the knee hits the dashboard directly.
+We also see PCL tears when athletes fall directly on the front of the knee in sports.
+Other mechanisms include sudden knee bending, causing the knee to hyperflex.

-Often, a Knee PCL tear is associated with injuries to other structures such as the posterolateral corner of the knee, ACL, or meniscus.
+A PCL tear is often associated with injuries to other structures, such as the lateral knee corner, ACL, or meniscus.

 Diagnosis of PCL tear